Release Drafter

 - Characters:

-, it would be displayed asFix \<bug\> \& improvements
+Fix <bug> & improvements, it would be displayed asFix \<bug\> \& improvementsin the release notes.

 version-resolver.default: minor